-- 4.1.
+- 4. In-service testing - 4.1.
 When a check on vehicles is deemed necessary, emission tests in accordance with Annex 4a to this Regulation are performed on pre-conditioned vehicles selected in accordance with the requirements of paragraphs 2. and 3. of this appendix.
-Pre-conditioning cycles additional to those specified in Section 6.3. of Annex 4a to this Regulation will only be allowed if they are representative of normal driving. - 4.2.
-Vehicles equipped with an OBD system may be checked for proper in-service functionality of the malfunction indication, etc., in relation to levels of emissions (e.g. the malfunction indication limits defined in Annex 11 to this Regulation) for the type approved specifications. - 4.3.
+Pre-conditioning cycles additional to those specified in paragraph 6.3. of Annex 4a will only be allowed if they are representative of normal driving. - 4.2.
+Vehicles equipped with an OBD system may be checked for proper in-service functionality of the malfunction indication, etc., in relation to levels of emissions (e.g. the malfunction indication limits defined in Annex 11) for the type-approved specifications. - 4.3.
 The OBD system may be checked, for example, for levels of emissions above the applicable limit values with no malfunction indication, systematic erroneous activation of the malfunction indication and identified faulty or deteriorated components in the OBD system. - 4.4.
-If a component or system operates in a manner not covered by the particulars in the type approval certificate and/or information package for such vehicle types and such deviation has not been authorised under the 1958 Agreement, with no malfunction indication by the OBD, the component or system shall not be replaced prior to emission testing, unless it is determined that the component or system has been tampered with or abused in such a manner that the OBD does not detect the resulting malfunction.
+If a component or system operates in a manner not covered by the particulars in the type-approval certificate and/or information package for such vehicle types and such deviation has not been authorised under the 1958 Agreement, with no malfunction indication by the OBD, the component or system shall not be replaced prior to emission testing, unless it is determined that the component or system has been tampered with or abused in such a manner that the OBD does not detect the resulting malfunction. - 5.
+Evaluation of emission test results - 5.1.
+The test results are submitted to the evaluation procedure in accordance with Appendix 4. - 5.2.
+Test results shall not be multiplied by deterioration factors. - 5.3.
+In the case of periodically regenerating systems as defined in paragraph 2.20. of this Regulation, the results shall be multiplied by the factors K_i obtained at the time when type approval was granted. - 6.
+Plan of remedial measures - 6.1.
+The Type Approval Authority shall request the manufacturer to submit a plan of remedial measures to remedy the non-compliance when: - 6.1.1.
+For tailpipe emissions more than one vehicle is found to be an outlying emitter that meets either of the following conditions: